alphalm4/CatBench/README.md

 )
 ```

-#### B. User Dataset
+#### B. User-caculated VASP Dataset
-For custom datasets, prepare your data structure as follows:
+For CatBench simulation on your VASP datasets, prepare your data hierarchy as follows:

 The data structure should include:
 - Gas references (`gas/`) containing VASP output files for gas phase molecules
   - Note: Gas molecule folders must end with 'gas' (e.g., `H2gas/`, `H2Ogas/`)
-- Surface structures (`surface1/`, `surface2/`, etc.) containing:
+- Surface systems (`system1/`, `system2/`, etc.) containing:
+  - Each system represents a collection of reaction energies based on the same slab (e.g., `system1/` for Pt111, `system2/` for Ni111)
   - Clean slab calculations (`slab/`)
-  - Adsorbate-surface systems (`H/`, `OH/`, etc.)
+  - Adsorbate-surface systems organized by adsorbate type (`H/`, `OH/`, etc.)
+    - Under each adsorbate directory, you can create subdirectories with any names to represent different configurations
+    - Each configuration directory should contain the VASP output files

 Important Notes:
 1. Each directory must contain CONTCAR and OSZICAR files.
-Other VASP output files can be present as well.
+Note that other VASP output files will be deleted during processing, so please ensure your original files are preserved.
 2. When using `process_output` function, it will automatically clean up (delete) all files except CONTCAR and OSZICAR.
 Therefore, it is strongly recommended to:
    - Keep your original data folder untouched
    - Create a copy of your data folder
    - Run `process_output` on the copied folder
-3. When benchmarking on user dataset, you must set `rate=0` in `execute_benchmark` to preserve the original atomic constraints from your calculations.
+3. When benchmarking on user dataset, you must set `rate=0` in `execute_benchmark` function to preserve the original atomic constraints from your calculations.

 ```
 data/
 ├── gas/
 │   ├── H2gas/
 │   │   ├── CONTCAR
+│   │   ├── OSZICAR
-│   │   └── OSZICAR
+│   │   └── ...
 │   └── H2Ogas/
 │       ├── CONTCAR
+│       ├── OSZICAR
-│       └── OSZICAR
+│       └── ...
-├── surface1/
+├── system1/ (e.g., Pt111/)
 │   ├── slab/
 │   │   ├── CONTCAR
+│   │   ├── OSZICAR
-│   │   └── OSZICAR
+│   │   └── ...
 │   ├── H/
 │   │   ├── 1/
 │   │   │   ├── CONTCAR
+│   │   │   ├── OSZICAR
-│   │   │   └── OSZICAR
+│   │   │   └── ...
 │   │   └── 2/
 │   │       ├── CONTCAR
+│   │       ├── OSZICAR
-│   │       └── OSZICAR
+│   │       └── ...
 │   └── OH/
 │       ├── 1/
 │       │   ├── CONTCAR
+│       │   ├── OSZICAR
-│       │   └── OSZICAR
+│   │   └── ...
 │       └── 2/
 │           ├── CONTCAR
+│           ├── OSZICAR
-│           └── OSZICAR
+│           └── ...
-└── surface2/
+└── system2/ (e.g., Ni111/)
     ├── slab/
     │   ├── CONTCAR
+    │   ├── OSZICAR
-    │   └── OSZICAR
+    │   └── ...
     ├── H/
     │   ├── 1/
     │   │   ├── CONTCAR
+    │   │   ├── OSZICAR
-    │   │   └── OSZICAR
+    │   │   └── ...
     │   └── 2/
     │       ├── CONTCAR
+    │       ├── OSZICAR
-    │       └── OSZICAR
+    │       └── ...
     └── OH/
         ├── 1/
         │   ├── CONTCAR
+        │   ├── OSZICAR
-        │   └── OSZICAR
+        │   └── ...
         └── 2/
             ├── CONTCAR
+            ├── OSZICAR
-            └── OSZICAR
+            └── ...
 ```

 Then process using: